phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 error[E0463]: can't find crate for `test`
 ```

 Since the `test` crate depends on the standard library, it is not available for our bare metal target.
-While porting the `test` crate to a `#[no_std]` context [is possible][utest], it is highly unstable and requires some hacks such as redefining the `panic` macro.
+While porting the `test` crate to a `#[no_std]` context [is possible][utest], it is highly unstable and requires some hacks, such as redefining the `panic` macro.

 [utest]: https://github.com/japaric/utest

 ### Custom Test Frameworks

 Fortunately, Rust supports replacing the default test framework through the unstable [`custom_test_frameworks`] feature.
 This feature requires no external libraries and thus also works in `#[no_std]` environments.
-It works by collecting all functions annotated with a `#[test_case]` attribute and then invoking a user-specified runner function with the list of tests as argument.
-Thus it gives the implementation maximal control over the test process.
+It works by collecting all functions annotated with a `#[test_case]` attribute and then invoking a user-specified runner function with the list of tests as an argument.
+Thus, it gives the implementation maximal control over the test process.

 [`custom_test_frameworks`]: https://doc.rust-lang.org/unstable-book/language-features/custom-test-frameworks.html

-The disadvantage compared to the default test framework is that many advanced features such as [`should_panic` tests] are not available.
+The disadvantage compared to the default test framework is that many advanced features, such as [`should_panic` tests], are not available.
 Instead, it is up to the implementation to provide such features itself if needed.
 This is ideal for us since we have a very special execution environment where the default implementations of such advanced features probably wouldn't work anyway.
 For example, the `#[should_panic]` attribute relies on stack unwinding to catch the panics, which we disabled for our kernel.

 [`should_panic` tests]: https://doc.rust-lang.org/book/ch11-01-writing-tests.html#checking-for-panics-with-should_panic